 • Stimulation of Digestive Organs: Abdominal massage can stimulate the digestive organs, potentially leading to improved gut health.
 Since a significant part of the immune system is housed in the gut, better gut health can lead to an enhanced immune response.

 • Stress Reduction: Massage is known for its ability to reduce stress and promote relaxation.
-Since stress can negatively impact the immune system, the stress-reducing effects of massage might indirectly bolster immune health.
+Since stress can negatively impact the immune system, the stress-reducing effects of massage might indirectly bolster immune health, making it a proven constipation home remedy.

 Alleviation of Bloating Symptoms:

-• Movement of Gas and Waste: Proper abdominal massage techniques, especially those that follow the natural movement of the intestines (like clockwise motion), can help move trapped gas and waste.
+• Movement of Gas and Waste: Proper massage techniques, especially those that follow the natural movement of the intestines (like clockwise motion), can help move trapped gas and hard stools.
 This can alleviate the pressure and discomfort associated with bloating.

 • Improvement in Digestive Function: By stimulating the stomach region and other areas of the body involved in digestion, abdominal massage can help enhance overall digestive function, which in turn can reduce the incidence and severity of bloating.